General Q & A

 Q. What accounts can I access with Mobile Banking?

-A: Mobile Banking provides access to the same accounts you can access in Internet Banking, including personal checking, savings, loan and line of credit accounts.
+A: Mobile Banking provides access to personal checking, savings, loans, and lines of credit.

 Q. What do I need to get started?